Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Sodium bicarbonate

 Sodium bicarbonate has a limited and unproven place in the management of paediatric cardiorespiratory arrest.
-Administration of IV or IO sodium bicarbonate neutralises hydrogen ions in the blood but in doing so produces carbon dioxide which may re-enter cells to exacerbate intracellular acidosis.
-Other deleterious effects include hypernatraemia and hyperosmolality which may depress myocardial function.
+Administration of IV or IO sodium bicarbonate neutralises hydrogen ions in the blood but, in doing so produces carbon dioxide, which may re-enter cells to exacerbate intracellular acidosis.
+Other deleterious effects include hypernatremia and hyperosmolality, which may depress myocardial function.
+The most effective treatment for acidemia in cardiac arrest is high-quality CPR.

 Defibrillation